1.1 The principles of data processing

 We will respond to Subject Access Requests (SARs) within one month of receipt of the written request.
 We will extend the period of compliance by a further two months where requests are complex or numerous.
 There is no cost to you making an SAR unless the request is ‘manifestly unfounded or excessive.’
 In this case we will charge a reasonable fee for multiple or complex requests or refuse the request.
-Berkshire LOC can withhold disclosing personal data if doing so would adversely affect the rights and freedoms of others.
+Northumberland Tyne and Wear LOC can withhold disclosing personal data if doing so would adversely affect the rights and freedoms of others.
 If we refuse a request, we will explain to you within a month why we have refused it.
 You can appeal this to the ICO.

 - Right to rectification: you can request that your inaccurate personal data is corrected or completed if it is incomplete.
 You can make this request verbally or in writing.

 Upon such a request we will take reasonable steps to satisfy whether the data is accurate or inaccurate.
 If it is inaccurate we will take reasonable steps to rectify this data within one month.
 We will also contact other organisations that we have disclosed the data to unless this proves impossible or involves disproportionate effort.